florent-blanvillain/grails-ember-templates-precompiler/README.md

 *   **attrs[type]**: must be `js`.
 *   **bundle**: must be set as will not default correctly.
 To add to default bundle use `bundle_<module name>`.

-### Using in the Browser
+### Using with Ember.js views

-Template functions are stored in the `Handlebars.templates` object using the template name.
-If the template name is `person/show`, then the template function can be accessed from `Handlebars.templates['person/show']`.
-See the Template Names section for how template names are calculated.
+Simply give the template name (see next section) to the view:

+    userView = Ember.View.extend({
+        templateName: 'user'
+    });

-See the [Handlebars.js website](http://handlebarsjs.com/) for more information on using Handlebars template functions.
+See the [Ember.js Handlebars section](http://emberjs.com/documentation/#toc_describing-your-ui-with-handlebars) for more information.

 ## Template Names

 Template names are based on the resource URL.
-If the URL is `templates/foo.handlebars`, then the template name will be `templates/foo`.
+If the URL is `js/ember-app/templates/foo.embbars`, then the template name will be `js/ember-app/templates/user`.
-Note that the `.handlebars` extension is removed.
+Note that the `.embbars` extension is removed.
+The templatesRoot config value should be used to customize this name to your needs.
+For example, adding

+    grails.resources.mappers.emberhandlebars.templatesRoot = 'js/ember-app/templates'

+will change the template name to just `user`.

 The default path separator is `/`.
 If you want to change it, you can specify a value for `templatesPathSeparator` in the configuration.
 For example, adding

-    grails.resources.mappers.handlebars.templatesPathSeparator = '.'
+    grails.resources.mappers.emberhandlebars.templatesPathSeparator = '.'

-will change the template name to `templates.foo`.

-If you specify a value for `templatesRoot` in the configuration, then that value will be stripped from the template name.
-For example, adding

-    grails.resources.mappers.handlebars.templatesRoot = 'templates'

-will change the template name to just `foo`.
+will change the template name to `js.ember-app.templates.user` in the case you haven't set the templatesRoot config value

 ## Configuration

 All configuration variables should be relative to:

-    grails.resources.mappers.handlebars
+    grails.resources.mappers.emberhandlebars

 *   **templatesRoot**: The root folder of the templates relative to `web-app`.
 This value will be stripped from template paths when calculating the template name.
 Default is none.
 *   **templatesPathSeparator**: The delimiter to use for template names.
 Default is `/`

 ## Changelog

-### v0.3.1

-*   fixed issue #2

-### v0.3

-*   changed default templatesPathSeparator to `/`

-### v0.2
+### v0.1

-*   Updated template naming scheme to handle nested templates in a manner similar to the [ember-rails plugin](https://github.com/emberjs/ember-rails)
+* first release